On Cape Cod, Martha’s Vineyard and Nantucket, renting a moped is a convenient and cost-effective way to travel while on vacation.

-Last summer two young women on a moped struck a truck in Oak Bluffs, sustaining serious injuries, including the loss of a leg by the 19-year-old moped driver.
-The debate over the dangers of moped riding on the Vineyard specifically dates back 40 years, with renewed vigor this year.
+- During the summer of 2016, two young women on a moped were struck by a truck in Oak Bluffs, sustaining serious injuries, including the loss of a leg by the 19-year-old moped driver.

 Below are some questions to ask before renting or riding on a moped: